about me & my approach

 Have you shot at my venue before?
 To be honest, I really don't think this one matters all that much!
 I frequently shoot at new venues and find it inspiring to do so - I do some of my best work at venues I've never been to before!
 That being said, I've listed a bunch of venues that I've shot at (and loved!) in the past.

-Rochester, NY: The Strathallan Hotel, The Inn on Broadway, Casa Larga, Monroe Golf Club, Deerfield Golf and Country Club, The Rochester Airport Marriott, The Webster Arboretum, The Rochester Radisson Riverside, Cobblestone Creek Country Club, The Burgundy Basin, Rochester Wedding Barn, Twin Silos Barn, Eagle Vale Golf Course, Sodus Point Yacht Club, Terry Hills Golf Course, The Harro East Ballroom, Penfield Country Club, Colgate Rochester Crozer Divinity School, Shadow Lake, Sodus Bay Heights Golf Club
+Rochester, NY: The Strathallan Hotel, The Inn on Broadway, Casa Larga, Monroe Golf Club, Deerfield Golf and Country Club, The Rochester Airport Marriott, The Webster Arboretum, The Rochester Radisson Riverside, Cobblestone Creek Country Club, The Burgundy Basin, Rochester Wedding Barn, Twin Silos Barn, Eagle Vale Golf Course, Sodus Point Yacht Club, Terry Hills Golf Course, The Harro East Ballroom, Penfield Country Club, Colgate Rochester Crozer Divinity School, Shadow Lake, Sodus Bay Heights Golf Club, Midvale Country Club

 The Finger Lakes Region: Bristol Harbour Resort, Belhurst Castle, Silver Queen Farm, The Genesee River Restaurant, Sonnenberg Gardens, Canandaigua Country Club, Glenora Wine Cellars